Improved First Estimates to the Solution of Kepler's Equation: C++ Implementation

 \section{C++ Implementation}

 A reference implementation is reprinted in the \texttt{anc} directory which implements (\ref{eq.N2}) and (\ref{eq.E0qu}).
-If compiled with the \texttt{-DTEST} preprocessor symbol, \texttt{g++ -O2 -DTEST -o solveKepler solveKepler.cc}, a test program is obtained which can be called with two command line arguments, \texttt{solveKepler } $e$ $M$, to investigate the convergence with this and other approaches.
-For a fair comparison of the starting guesses $E^{(0)}$, the routine uses \eqref{eq.N2} for all starting guesses.
+If compiled with the \texttt{-DTEST} preprocessor symbol, \texttt{g++ -O2 -DTEST -o solveKepler solveKepler.cc}, a test program is obtained which can be called with one option and two command line arguments, \texttt{solveKepler } \textit{[-1|-2|-3]} $e$ $M$, to investigate the convergence with this and other approaches.
+The option \texttt{-1} indicates that iteration with \eqref{eq.N1} computes successive approximations, the option {-2} (or none) indicates iteration with \eqref{eq.N2} and the option {-3} iterations with Householder's method including third derivatives $f'''$ \cite{AbbasbandyAMC145}.
 It prints for all implemented starting guesses the values of $e$, $M$, the index $i$ of the iteration loop in the Newton method, the estimate $E^{(i)}$ reached so far, and the error $E^{(i)}-E$ relative to the true solution.

 The program switches over to solving